0xjessel/earthquake-bot/README.md

 `fetch_and_post_earthquake.py` is run via a cron job on Dreamhost that is scheduled to run every 5 minutes.

 `fetch_new_earthquakes()` gets the latest data from the USGS API.
-Using SFO Airport as the reference point, the script monitors earthquakes within a 300-mile radius and filters them based on distance and magnitude:
+The script monitors earthquakes within a 300-mile radius and filters them based on distance and magnitude:

 - Within 25 miles: Reports ALL earthquakes
 - 25-50 miles: Reports earthquakes M2.0 and above